NHSDigital/dtos-cohort-manager/docs/user-guides/Local_machine_setup.md

 *Note: to check which version you are using, you can click on the Apple icon of your machine > About this Mac and a new window will appear.
 You can see the Chip your machine.
 Intel will have Intel in it, Apple Silicon will have something like Apple M1.*

 ## Running the Application Locally (Windows)

-Dowload docker engine using [these instructions](https://medium.com/@rom.bruyere/docker-and-wsl2-without-docker-desktop-f529d15d9398)
+Download docker engine using [these instructions](https://medium.com/@rom.bruyere/docker-and-wsl2-without-docker-desktop-f529d15d9398)

 First, copy the .env.example file, rename it to just ".env", enter a password that meets the security requirements, and enter the azurite connection string

 To run the system locally, in the CohortManager directory, run `docker compose up`, this will run all of the functions.